Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

 	^ contents isPiece
 ```

-The utility is also that now we no longer have to check if our contents (Square content) is nil or not, our code will be able to adapt and respond to any type of piece (nil or not)
+The utility is also that now we no longer have to check if our contents (Square content) is nil or not, our code will be able to adapt and respond to any type of piece (MyNilPiece and the others)

+Before :
 ```
 MyChessSquare >> contents: aPiece
 ...